St Mary Aldermary: History

-A church has occupied the site for more than 900 years.
+A church has occupied the site since the 11th century or earlier.
 Its name is usually taken to mean that it is the oldest of the City churches dedicated to the Virgin Mary.
 It has also been suggested that, on Bow Lane, it is the older St Mary’s with respect to nearby St Mary Le Bow.
 The patronage of the rectory of St Mary Aldermary belonged to the prior and chapter of Canterbury, but was transferred to the Archbishop of Canterbury in 1400.

 In 1510, Sir Henry Keeble financed the building of a new church.
 The tower was still unfinished when he died in 1518.
 In 1629, two legacies enabled it to be completed, and the work, begun 120 years before, was finished within three years.
 Keble was buried in a vault beneath the floor of the church, but his grave was not allowed to remain for long.
 Richard Newcourt recorded that Sir William Laxton, who died in 1556, and Sir Tho.
 Lodge [his son-in-law, and the father of the Shakespeare inspiration Thomas Lodge Jr], who died in 1583 (both which were Grocers and had been Mayors of this City), were buried in the Vault of this Sir Henry Keeble, his bones unkindly cast out, and his Monument pull'd down, in place whereof, Monuments were set up of the others.

 John Stow mentions various dignitaries buried in the early church in his 1598 Survey of London.
 They include Richard Chaucer, vintner, said by Stow to be the father of the poet Geoffrey Chaucer.
 John Milton married his third wife, Elizabeth Minshull, in the church in 1663 (Curiously, he seems to have married his second at St Mary Aldermanbury).

 The parish registers date from 1558, and are now deposited in the Guildhall Library.

 In 1599 a group of citizens from St. Antholin's founded a lectureship.
 They gave property in London to pay for a daily lecture in the pulpit at St. Antholin’s and the church became famous as a lecture theatre.
 The Great Fire burned down the church but daily lectures carried on; it was rebuilt but was demolished in 1870 and the lecture was transferred to St. Mary Aldermary.
 The lectures are now organised by the Church Society.